pengzhanbo/vite-plugin-mock-dev-server/docs/en/examples/static.md

 # Static resource service

-Retrieve the file path from the request through dynamic route matching using `:filepath(.*)`, obtain the file path from the request, return it as a file stream in the body, and set the correct `Content-Type` in the headers.
+Retrieve the file path from the request through dynamic route matching using `*filepath`, obtain the file path from the request, return it as a file stream in the body, and set the correct `Content-Type` in the headers.

 ```ts
 import { createReadStream } from 'node:fs'